 Changing the internal energy of a material will cause it to change temperature or change state:

-As there are two boundaries, solid/liquid and liquid/gas, each material has two specific latent heats:
+As there can be two boundaries for change, solid/liquid and liquid/gas, each material has two specific latent heats:

 Some typical values for specific latent heat include: